Skip to content

 History

-A fall onto an outstretched hand is the most common aetiology for this fracture.
+The most common aetiology for this fracture is a fall onto an outstretched hand.
 The patient will complain of pain in the lateral aspect of the elbow.
 The level of pain may be low in minimally displaced fractures.

 Examination

-Please have a look at our post on elbow examination for tips on how to do a full assessment of a child’s elbow.
+Please have a look at our post on elbow examination for tips on how to fully assess a child’s elbow.

 Inspection of the joint will reveal an elbow with swelling to the lateral aspect.
 There is usually minimal deformity.
 Bruising may indicate a brachioradialis tear and, therefore, likely instability.
 Tenderness is typically limited to the lateral aspect, and crepitus may be palpated on movement.
 Wrist flexion and extension may reproduce the pain.

-It is important to carefully look over the joint below and above the injured area.
+It is important to carefully examine the joints below and above the injured area.
 Don’t forget to examine the rest of the child for other injuries.

 Remember to be suspicious of non-accidental injury in cases with inconsistencies in the history and injury type.